usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 _See also the [technical counterpart to this section](../_8259-Catalog/protection.md)_

+The administrative and physical controls to support securing IOT device data.
+Controls that may be necessary:

 **IOT Device System and Information Integrity**

 ## The organization develops policies and procedures to establish roles and responsibilities for IOT device security.